 Think of all of the things that you spend money on each month; what expenses can be reduced?
 After you identify which parts of your budget you should spend less on, reduce or eliminate those categories completely.
 For example, if you spend a fortune on food every month, try to find new ways to save money on groceries.
 Keep in mind there are going to be fixed expenses such as housing or other bills that won’t be able to be reduced each month.

 9. Not fixing your budgeting failures

 If you find yourself constantly failing to make your budget work, take a step back and look at each problem.
 Are you overspending each month?
-Are you not adjusting your budget each month?
+Are you not making adjustments to your budget each month?
+Do you know how much money you earn if you have multiple jobs or sources of income?
+Do you budget based on your wages before taxes rather than your take home pay?
 Perhaps you just haven’t found a budgeting method that fits your lifestyle.

-Focus on identifying then fixing any specific budgeting failures.
+Therefore, your budget needs to be realistic but also flexible.
+Focus on identifying the issues, and then fixing any specific budgeting failures.
 Watch your overspending and be aware of common budgeting mistakes.
-It’s okay if you must start your budget from scratch a few times before getting it just right.
+It’s okay if you have to start your budget from scratch a few times before getting it just right.

 10. Not automating bill payments